jhudson100/diffcode/README.md

 # diffcode
-Q&amp;D utility for making PDF out of differences between two directories.
+Utility for making a PDF out of differences between two directories.

+This code is very rough and incomplete; it needs some serious refactoring to be ready for production use.